 The goal of this company is to make superior quality polos and shirts while inspiring others to achieve their full potential.
 At the end of the day, it doesn’t matter whether you succeed or fail; all that matters is that you passionately pursue what is important to you.

 How we came up with our logo:

-When people wear our brand, we want them to walk in the confidence and boldness that Washington displayed on the battlefield.
+When people wear our brand, we want them to walk in confidence.
 We want their presence to be known, not just because they’re wearing high-quality apparel, but also by the way they carry themselves.
 We want them to bring the mindset from the battlefield to the boardroom, and beyond.